Increased trade show participation parallels expected spike in demand for innovative energy storage.

 Leading the Industry in Ultrasonic Innovation

-For 56 years, innovation, performance and service have made Sonobond the industry leader in ultrasonic welding technology.
+For over 60 years, innovation, performance and service have made Sonobond the industry leader in ultrasonic welding technology.
 Founded in 1960, Sonobond (then known as Aeroprojects) earned the first patent for ultrasonic metal welding.
 Since then, the company has received more than 150 additional patents for metal welders and custom-engineered ultrasonic bonders of all types used by manufacturers in the automotive, appliance, filtration, HVAC, apparel, aerospace, medical, electronic, electrical, photovoltaic and ballistic vest/body armor fields.

 See Sonobond Technology on Display